smartdevicelink/sdl_hmi_integration_guidelines/docs/TTS/OnLanguageChange/index.md

 : HMI

 Purpose
-: Inform SDL that the language for the TTS component has changed.
+: Inform SDL that the language for the <span title="Text To Speech">TTS</span> component has changed.

 ### Notification